zgs0314/DDI-Ben-code/Readme.md

 ## Installation
 ### 1. Set Up Environment for `DDI_ben` and `TextDDI`
 The models MLP, MSTE, ComplEx, Decagon, TIGER in `DDI_ben` and `TextDDI` share the same environment.
-The running environment is a Linux server with Ubuntu.
+Our running environment is a Linux server with Ubuntu.
 You can set up the environment as follows:

 ```bash
 # Create and activate Conda environment